I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 What Was Our Cabin on The Barge Like?

-On our cruise, it was just ‘which cycling shirt do I wear today’ so we mostly lived out of our packing cubes and that was totally fine.
+On our cruise, it was just ‘which cycling shirt do I wear today?’ so we mostly lived out of our packing cubes and that was totally fine.

-We Headed Through a Few Locks
+We Headed Through A Few Locks

-When I did finally get up, we were heading through a lock which is something that happens a lot on river cruises.
 The boat goes into a little holding area, the water level rises or falls, and the ship sails on happily.

 I’ve been through locks before on bigger ships but it’s something very different to be on a ship this small going through a lock.